-Download CV (pdf) Fellow Institut Universitaire de France Fellow Society of Antiquaries of Scotland & Royal Historical Society Visiting Research Scholar, U. of Edinburgh, School of History, Classics & Archaeology, Jan./ June 2020
+Download CV (pdf) Fellow Institut Universitaire de France Fellow Society of Antiquaries of Scotland & Royal Historical Society Visiting Research Scholar, U. of Edinburgh, School of History, Jan./ June 2020

 This collection of innovative essays celebrates the New Town of Edinburgh over the 250 years since its original creation.
 The contributing authors discuss the intellectual, economic and political contexts which provided the impetus for the city of Edinburgh to expand north of the Old Town, and analyse the New Town’s unique architectural status in terms of its size, monumentality and degree of preservation.
 For centuries, Scotland has pursued innovation, improvement, commerce and contact with England and the Continent; and since medieval times it has been an urbanising land of planned towns.
 This book reflects on the constantly changing dialogue between Edinburgh’s Old and New Towns, from the eighteenth century to the present time, as the city became increasingly commercialised.
 It also compares Edinburgh’s New Town with more recent new towns elsewhere, notably nineteenth century Dunedin in New Zealand and Scotland’s planned new-town movement of the twentieth century.
 The age of conservation is another of the central themes.
 By drawing on different approaches to the new town phenomenon in Scotland, this volume pays tribute to Scotland’s vibrant capital, and offers insights into new research on Scotland’s urban development.
 This collection of innovative essays celebrates the New Town of Edinburgh over the 250 years since its original creation.
 Book Launch, French Consulate in Edinburgh, 31 October 2019

 Conference Organisation (selection): - The European Society for the Study of English, 31 August-4 Sept.
-2020.
-With Nora Plesske (U. of Magdeburg), panel on 'Cities in Scotland: Cultural Heritage and National Identity' - Annual congress of Société Française d'Etudes Ecossaises, U. of Picardie (Amiens), November 2021 - International conference ‘Edinburgh New Town and the new towns in Scotland, 1767-2017’, U. of Picardie & U. of Edinburgh, at Edinburgh, Scottish Historic Buildings Trust/ Patrick Geddes Centre, 14 June 2018 - with E. Cocher, French HC in Edinburgh, and A. Allan, Scottish Minister for International Development and Europe website. - International conference ‘La Nouvelle Ville d’Édimbourg et les villes nouvelles en Écosse, 1767-2017 : Regards sur 250 ans de patrimoine urbain’, U. of Picardie, Logis du Roy, 5-6 Oct.
+2021.
+With Nora Plesske (U. of Magdeburg), panel on 'Cities in Scotland: Cultural Heritage and National Identity' - 20th congress of Société Française d'Etudes Ecossaises, U. of Picardie (Amiens), 7-8 Oct.
+2021: 'Scotland and Nationalism: cultural and political aspects of Scottish identity from the medieval period to the present' CFP - International conference ‘Edinburgh New Town and the new towns in Scotland, 1767-2017’, U. of Picardie & U. of Edinburgh, at Edinburgh, Scottish Historic Buildings Trust/ Patrick Geddes Centre, 14 June 2018 - with E. Cocher, French HC in Edinburgh, and A. Allan, Scottish Minister for International Development and Europe website. - International conference ‘La Nouvelle Ville d’Édimbourg et les villes nouvelles en Écosse, 1767-2017 : Regards sur 250 ans de patrimoine urbain’, U. of Picardie, Logis du Roy, 5-6 Oct.
 2017 website & online videos. - Royal Society of Edinburgh Susan Manning Workshop on ‘Cultural Mediation: Arts, Minds and Emotions’, U. of Edinburgh, Institute of Advanced Studies in the Humanities, 27 April 2015 website. - Co-organised, with J-F. Dunyach, the Eighteenth-Century Scottish Studies Society and Adam Smith Society international conference on ‘Scotland, Europe and Empire in the Age of Adam Smith and Beyond’ at U. Paris-Sorbonne, 3-6 July 2013

 Co-editor of ‘Politics and Culture in Europe, 1650-1750’, Routledge